nabtron/wp-redirect-permalink/README.md

 === Plugin Name ===

 Contributors: nabtron

 Donate link: http://nabtron.com/

-Tags: remove postid from end, change permalink, redirect, permalink Requires at least: 4.2.2
+Tags: remove, post_id, postid, from, end, change permalink, redirect, permalink, postname, only

+Requires at least: 4.2.2

-Tested up to: 4.2.2
+Tested up to: 4.5

-Stable tag: 1.0
+Stable tag: 1.0.2

 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Redirect Permalink plugin allows you to efficiently redirect your previous urls that were /postname/post_id/ to only /postname/ that WordPress doesn't do automatically.
+Efficiently redirect previous urls that were '/postname/post_id/' to  '/postname/' automatically.
+Respects query variables.

 == Description ==

-WP Redirect Permalink plugin allows you to efficiently redirect your previous urls that were /postname/post_id/ to only /postname/ that WordPress doesn't do automatically.
+WP Redirect Permalink plugin allows you to efficiently redirect your previous urls that were <strong><code>'/postname/post_id/'</code></strong> to only <strong><code>'/postname/'</code></strong> that WordPress doesn't do automatically.
+This plugin respects and keeps the query variable in your url while changing the permalink structure.

-If you've planned to change your WordPress permalink from /%postname%/%postid%/ to only /%postname%/ , although the old links still work fine, they're not automatically transferred to the new one without the post id in it.
+If you've planned to change your WordPress permalink from <strong><code>/%postname%/%postid%/</code></strong> to only <strong><code>/%postname%/</code></strong> , although the old links still work fine, they're not automatically transferred to the new one without the post id in it.
 This can cause serious duplicate content issue for your site (can be seen and confirmed by Google webmaster tools).

 This plugin removed those duplicated content issues by redirecting the visitor to the new permalink with a 301 (permanently moved) status code.